-Australia’s partnership with Papua New Guinea in the Autonomous Region of Bougainville supports peace, stability and economic growth.
-As a witness to the 2001 Bougainville Peace Agreement, Australia has supported Papua New Guinea and Autonomous Bougainville governments to implement the Bougainville Peace Agreement by strengthening governance and service delivery, increasing economic growth and promoting social cohesion through peace building activities.
+Australia's partnership with Papua New Guinea in the Autonomous Region of Bougainville supports peace, stability and economic growth.
+As a signatory witness to the 2001 Bougainville Peace Agreement, Australia has supported Papua New Guinea and Autonomous Bougainville governments to strengthen governance and service delivery, increase economic growth and promote social cohesion through peace building activities.

 Support to the Bougainville referendum

-A referendum on the future political status of Bougainville in Papua New Guinea will be held from 23 November 2019.
-The referendum vote offers people a choice between ‘greater autonomy’ and ‘independence’.
-The referendum is non-binding, with the Papua New Guinea Constitution requiring the Papua New Guinea and Autonomous Bougainville governments to consult on the outcome.
-The Papua New Guinea National Parliament ultimately decides Bougainville’s future political status.
+A referendum on the future political status of Bougainville in Papua New Guinea was held from 23 November 2019 to 11 December 2019.
+The conduct of the referendum was one of three key pillars of the 2001 Bougainville Peace Agreement (the others being 'autonomy' and 'weapons disposal').
+The referendum offered people a choice between 'greater autonomy' and 'independence'.
+The result of the referendum is non-binding, with the Papua New Guinea Constitution requiring the Papua New Guinea and Autonomous Bougainville governments to consult on the outcome.
+The PNG National Parliament ultimately decides Bougainville's future political status.

-The referendum is being conducted by the Bougainville Referendum Commission, chaired by former Irish Prime Minister Bertie Ahern.
-Just over 200,000 resident and non-resident Bougainvilleans, and eligible Papua New Guinea citizens who reside in Bougainville are currently enrolled to vote.
-Voting will take place at over 800 polling locations across Bougainville, and at select polling stations across Papua New Guinea, Solomon Islands and Australia.
+The referendum was conducted by the independent Bougainville Referendum Commission (BRC), chaired by former Irish Prime Minister Bertie Ahern.
+Just over 206,000 resident and non-resident Bougainvilleans, and eligible PNG citizens who reside in Bougainville enrolled to vote at over 800 polling locations in Bougainville and across Papua New Guinea, Solomon Islands and Australia.
+The BRC estimates that approximately 85 per cent of voters on the referendum roll cast their vote.
+The BRC announced the referendum results on 11 December: 3,043 votes for Greater Autonomy; 176,928 votes for Independence and 1,096 informal votes.

-Australia has also been supporting the work of the International Foundation for Electoral Systems, which is providing international and local election expertise to the Bougainville Referendum Commission on enrolments, operational logistics, legal advice, training and planning.
+- Support to the International Foundation for Electoral Systems, which provided international and local election expertise to the BRC on enrolments, operational logistics, legal advice, training and planning.

-We have provided three Australian and international specialists through the Australia Assists program to also provide support to the Bougainville Referendum Commission, together with advisors who are assisting the Bougainville Referendum Commission with public communications and corporate operations and services.
+- Three Australian and international specialists through the Australia Assists program to support to the BRC, together with advisors assisting the BRC with public communications and corporate operations and services.

-A key feature of the referendum is to ensure that people are well informed of the implications of the referendum vote.
-Australia has supported Papua New Guinea’s independent National Research Institute Project to develop, publish, and foster discussion and debate relating to the referendum and post-referendum issues.
-Seven studies have been commissioned, and numerous briefings, forums and road shows have been held to strengthen public awareness.
+- Support to the independent National Research Institute to develop, publish, and foster discussion and debate relating to the referendum and post-referendum issues.
+Seven studies were commissioned and numerous briefings, forums and road shows were held to strengthen public awareness.

 Improving effective governance